PowerShell/PSScriptAnalyzer/README.md

         {
         }
     }

-To suppress a rule for an entire function/script, decorate the `param` block of the script/function and set the `SuppressMessageAttribute's` `Scope` property to `Function`:
+Use the `SuppressMessageAttribute`'s `Scope` property to limit rule suppression to functions or classes within the attribute's scope.
+Use the value `Function` to suppress violations on all functions within the attribute's scope.
+Use the value `Class` to suppress violoations on all classes within the attribute's scope:

     [Diagnostics.CodeAnalysis.SuppressMessageAttribute("PSProvideCommentHelp", "", Scope="Function")]
     param(
     )

-You can also suppress a rule for an entire class using `Class` as the value of the `Scope` property:

-    [Diagnostics.CodeAnalysis.SuppressMessageAttribute("PSAvoidUsingConvertToSecureStringWithPlainText", "", Scope="Class")]
-    class TestClass
+    function InternalFunction
     {
-        <#
-        ... snip ...
-        #>
+        param()

+        Write-Verbose -Message "I am invincible!"
     }

+The above example demonstrates how to suppress rule violations for internal functions using the `SuppressMessageAttribute`'s `Scope` property.

-Finally, you can restrict suppression inside a scope by setting the `SuppressMessageAttribute's` `Target` property to a regular expression that causes the script analyzer to skip functions/variables/parameters/objects whose names match the regular expression.
+You can further restrict suppression based on a function/parameter/class/variable/object's name by setting the `SuppressMessageAttribute's` `Target` property to a regular expression.
+Any function/parameter/class/variable/object whose name matches the regular expression is skipped.

     [Diagnostics.CodeAnalysis.SuppressMessageAttribute("PSAvoidUsingPositionalParameters", Scope="Function", Target="PositionalParametersAllowed")]
     Param(